Renillacmane/TheEyeBall/documentation/NGINX_INTEGRATION_GUIDE.md

 # Nginx Integration Guide

-This guide explains how to integrate TheEyeBall-BE with your existing nginx server instead of using the Docker nginx service.
+This guide explains how to integrate TheEyeBall with your existing nginx server instead of using the Docker nginx service.

 ## Why Use Existing Nginx?